rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 ## Building Apptainer images

-In order to use apptainer containers, the image first needs to be built.
-Images can be built on top of another images (they can be local images or from the Docker repository), which can be done without elevated permissions.
-On the other hand, if an image is being built from scratch with f.e. `yum` installer, the elevated permissions are needed on the system to execute `sudo apptainer build ...`.
+In order to create a new _Apptainer_ container, you will need to build an container image file.
+Images can be built on top of other images, which can be local images pulled from a repository like [_Docker Hub_](https://hub.docker.com/).
+When the commands used to build the image do not require elevated permissions, then you can build the image on {{ slurm_cluster_name | capitalize }}.
+If on the other hand commands like `sudo dnf install ...` or `sudo apt-get install ...`, which require root permissions, are used in the recipe to build the image, then elevated permissions are also needed to build the container image (e.g. `sudo apptainer build ...`).

-Normally, regular users don't have elevated permissions on multi-user systems, which is also true on {{ slurm_cluster_name | capitalize }}.
-Section `Building without elevated permissions` describes how to build images without elevated permissions.
+Regular users don't have elevated permissions on a multi-user systems like {{ slurm_cluster_name | capitalize }}.
+Section `Building without elevated permissions` describes workarounds how to build images without elevated permissions.

 ### Building without elevated permissions